Technological University of the Philippines – Cavite: History

 TUP-Cavite was established in 1979 in Salawag, Dasmariñas, Cavite donated by former senator and assemblywoman Helena Z. Benitez.
 The TUP-Cavite was created primarily to respond to the needs of the communities from Dasmariñas, Cavite for an affordable quality technology education.

-In 1982, the TUP-Cavite officially started its operations offering three-year engineering technology programs with specialization in Automotive, Civil, Electrical, Electronics, Drafting, Mechanical and Stationery Marine.
-Today, the TUP-Cavite has transformed into a well-recognized institution of higher learning in the field of technology education.
+In 1982, the TUP-Cavite officially started offering three-year engineering technology programs specializing in Automotive, Civil, Electrical, Electronics, Drafting, Mechanical and Stationery Marine.
+Today, the TUP-Cavite has transformed into a well-recognized institution of higher learning in technology education.